 Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 Mike Krueger’s life began to change before he even knew it.
 With twin grandchildren soon to be born, Mike’s wife, Bev, urged her husband to go in for his Tdap vaccination and a physical.
 At that appointment, his Family Medicine provider at Mayo Clinic Health System in Springfield, conducted some routine blood tests.
 One of those tests indicated Mike’s blood sugar was elevated.
 In fact, he had type 2 diabetes.

 “It was semi-traumatic for me,” recollects Mike, 62, a longtime farmer in the Springfield area.

-After his diagnosis, he met with Teresa Hensch, Mayo Clinic Health System in Springfield registered nurse and certified diabetes educator, and Linda Carruthers, Mayo Clinic Health System in Springfield registered dietitian nutritionist.
-The two provided their patient with thorough education and a plan to achieve better health.
+After his diagnosis, he met with Teresa Hensch, a certified diabetes educator, and Linda Carruthers, a registered dietitian nutritionist, who provided Mike with thorough education and a plan to achieve better health.

-Krueger brought with him an unmatched determination to manage his newly identified condition without medication.
+Mike brought with him an unmatched determination to manage his newly identified condition without medication.
 He was committed to improving his situation with healthy lifestyle choices.

-“Our first trip to the store (after the diagnosis) took hours,” Bev Krueger says with a laugh.
-“He wasn’t a big fruit eater or vegetable eater.
+“Our first trip to the store (after the diagnosis) took hours,” Bev says with a laugh.
+“He wasn’t a big fruit or vegetable eater.
 Now, he’s been eating better, and we started reading labels.”